martinheidegger/fresh-tape/readme.markdown

 fresh tap-producing test harness for node and browsers

-[`tape`](https://npmjs.com/package/tape) is commited to keep the current node compatibility, which does not permit an update of major dependencies `through` and `concat-stream`. and in turn makes it hard to make tape
+[`tape`](https://npmjs.com/package/tape) is commited to keep the current node compatibility, which does not permit an update of major dependencies like `through` and `concat-stream`.
+This makes it difficult to use `tape` with webpack.

-This package updates the dependencies, which makes it incompatible with older node versions but is committed to stay compatible with tape.
+This package updates the dependencies, which makes it incompatible with older node versions but otherwise is committed to stay compatible with tape.

 **`fresh-tape` can be compiled with webpack as-is!**